tronprotocol/pm/Pyrrho/mainnet.md

 ## The main content of the release

-This section summarizes all the details of Democritus's releases. and all the content will be disccussed in the core devs meeting.
+This section summarizes all the details of Pyrrho's releases. and all the content will be disccussed in the core devs meeting.

 Note: The following tags are used to indicate the status of each item.
 - [x] Indicates that the tiem has been developed and is in the final state.